Cosmoglobe/zodipy/README.md

 zodi = zodipy.Zodi()
 emission = zodi.get_emission(nside=128, freq=800)
 ```
-Here we have started by initializing the `Zodi` object with default arguments,
+We started by initializing the `Zodi` object with default arguments,
-after which we have called the `get_emission()` method of the `Zodi` object,
+after which we have called the `get_emission` method of the `Zodi` object,
-which simulates the emission for us at a given map resolution (nside) and frequency.
+which simulates the emission at a given map resolution (nside) and frequency.

 We can visualize the emission using Healpy:

 ![plot](imgs/zodi_default.png)

 Alternatively, a specific observer, and a date (`datetime` object) can be passed as arguments to the `Zodi`
-object which initializes the new configuration:
+object, which initializes the new configuration:
 ```python
 import zodipy
 from datetime import datetime